guilhermemarch/distributed-services-spring/README.md

-# Microservices with Java Spring Boot and OpenFeign
+# Distributed Services with Spring

 This project demonstrates a distributed system architecture using two microservices that work together to provide an integrated solution.
 The system follows a client-server pattern where: